-You get home and try to connect your laptop to your Wi-Fi.
+You get home and try to connect your laptop to your home Wi-Fi.
 It usually connects right away, but for some reason, the network won’t let you on.
 Or you get a brand new phone, but when you bring it home, you can’t get it connected to your Wi-Fi.
-What’s going on?
+What’s going on with your Wi-Fi?

 There are many issues that might be the reason your internet isn’t working.
 Many times, your fix is as easy as plugging a modem or router back in after a pet accidentally pulled it out.
 Sometimes, restarting your laptop’s network driver (the hardware that lets a device communicate to other devices and can be called the network adapter) can get it connected to Wi-Fi again.
 Use this guide to potential internet network problems to figure out why you can’t connect to Wi-Fi at home and how you can fix it on your own.